riozee/yomihelper/README.md

 - Vite config outputs to `dist/` and serves assets from `./` so Android/Electron can load local files.
 - Capacitor config uses `appId: com.riozee.yomihelper` and `appName: YomiHelper`.
 - Electron packaging is configured via `electron-builder`’s `build` section in `package.json`.
+- UI: the handwriting canvas occupies the full viewport; all tools live in a floating, draggable, dockable panel.
 - Dictionary files are fetched from `/dictionaries/*.txt` at runtime.
 The search pipeline converts Romaji → Hiragana, normalizes Katakana, deinflects, and binary-searches an index file to resolve entries and pitch accents.

 ## Troubleshooting